-Gemma is a freelance theatre director who specialises in new writing.
-Her passion is dynamic, contemporary theatre with ensemble at heart.
+Gemma is a theatre director who spearheads award winning new writing.
 She seeks to collaborate with underrepresented artists, in particular women and artists from working-class backgrounds.
-Her aim is to be at the forefront of innovative theatrical experiences that provoke, empower and entertain.
+She is committed to the creation of ensemble theatre that moves and empowers diverse audiences.

-Assistant directing credits includes Little Miss Sunshine by James Lapine and William Finn, directed by Mehmet Ergen (Arcola Theatre/UK Tour).
-The Shadow Factory Sam Hodges on the world premiere and revival of Howard Brenton’s The Shadow Factory (Nuffield Southampton Theatres); Daniel Goldman on Thebes Land (Arcola Theatre); David Mercatali on Tonight With Donny Stixx (The Bunker Theatre) and Matt Cowart on Lockhart: A New Southern Gothic Musical (Bernie Grant Arts Centre).
-Gemma is currently Associate Director on STOP AND SEARCH at the Arcola Theatre.
+Assistant directing credits includes Mehmet Ergen on Little Miss Sunshine the Musical (Arcola Theatre); Mehmet Ergen on Stop & Search (Arcola Theatre); Sam Hodges on the world premiere and revival productions of The Shadow Factory (Nuffield Southampton Theatres); Daniel Goldman on Thebes Land (Arcola Theatre) and David Mercatali on Tonight with Donnny Stixx (The Bunker Theatre).

 In 2017 and 2018 Gemma supported Jill Green Casting with auditions for the National Theatre’s UK tour of War Horse.
-In the summer of 2017 Gemma shadowed War Horse rehearsals in London and Canterbury.
-Gemma is listed on the National Theatre’s Staff Director’s Database.
+In the summer of 2017 she shadowed War Horse rehearsals in London and Canterbury.

 My Dad’s Blind